Witness statements

 Preparing a witness statement

-If you are a witness, you can use the witness statement template [DOC 29KB] to prepare a statement.
-This template also has tips for preparing your statement.
+If you are a witness in an ACAT case, you can use the witness statement template [DOC 372KB] to prepare your witness statement.
+This template also has tips for preparing your witness statement.

-When completing the witness statement, it is important to include:
+When completing the witness statement, it needs to include:

 • your name, address, occupation and telephone number

-• be required to swear or affirm that the evidence they will give is true and correct
+• be required to swear (give a religious oath) or affirm (give a non-religious oath) that the evidence they will give is true and correct,

-• be asked questions by ACAT and both parties.
+• be asked questions by the ACAT Tribunal Member, and

 Expert witnesses